 Michael Masri is a partner in the New York office of Kirkland & Ellis LLP.
 Mike is a transactional lawyer whose principal areas of practice are tax and energy and infrastructure.
 He regularly advises his clients on all aspects of the tax credits under the Inflation Reduction Act from a project development and financing perspective, from a mergers and acquisitions perspective and from a private equity fund formation perspective.
 Mike also leads a thriving tax equity practice representing developers and investors in tax equity financings across the renewable energy and energy transition sector, including tax equity financings for wind, solar, battery storage, offshore wind, geothermal, hydrogen, electric vehicles and chargers, renewable natural gas, clean fuels and carbon sequestration projects.

 Mike is recognized in the 2022–2023 editions of Chambers Global and in the 2021–2023 editions of Chambers USA for his work in Projects: Renewables & Alternative Energy where commentators note, "Mike is one of those leaders who's trying to push the market forward when we're without much clear guidance from the IRS.”
 “He is extremely creative, solutions-oriented and very commercially-minded.”
 “The advice that he's given to clients is more robust and more commercial than we've seen elsewhere - he has a good sense of what works and what doesn't.”
 “Michael is a phenomenal tax lawyer.”
 “He is commercial and knowledgeable.”
 “He has a very good feel for tax equity's unique needs and helps the client to think strategically."
 "He is a creative thinker, has good technical skills and is good at explaining tax to non-tax people."
-He was also recommended by Legal 500 for US Taxes.
+He is also recommended by The Legal 500 United States for Project Finance.

 Moderator, "Tax Equity Structures for CCS," CCS / Decarbonization Summit, July 2022